BITnene465/BITnene465.github.io/README.md

 This repository powers a personal academic website that combines a research portfolio, MDX-powered blog, and playful playground experiments.
 The stack is Vite + React + TypeScript with HashRouter, Tailwind CSS, and Framer Motion for subtle motion cues.

-> ✅ Step 3 complete: Every main page now has structured sections powered by a reusable `Section` component, ready for real data.
+> ✅ Step 4 complete: Papers, projects, and the profile data layer now drive Home, Research, and About.

 ## Tech stack